lauslim12/intract-hotel-system/README.md

 * It's still a webview connected to [my web server](https://nicholasdw.com/Intractive) though, not a dedicated desktop application like Visual Studio Code, Slack, Atom, WhatsApp, etcetera.

 React:
-* I make my own build scripts.
+* I make my own build scripts and setup my own React.js scripts manually.
 Check it at `package.json`.
+* The page that is powered by React.js is only the dashboard of the Admin Panel.
+The rest is powered with PHP.
 * The main React.js file can be found at `assets/main.js`.
 Fetch and edit it from there.
+* Utilize `npm run watch:webpack` to tell Webpack to watch your changes in the `assets/main.js` file.
+* Because this does not utilize the development server, you have to manually reload to see the changes.

 Notes:
 * Without `npm install`, it is still possible to use the website application though, as the node packages are only used for development dependencies.